 This page uses v9.7.1 of the Mapbox Maps SDK.
-A newer version of the SDK is available.
-Learn about the latest version, v10.1.0, in the Maps SDK documentation.
+A newer version of the SDK is available and is recommended for all users.
+SDK versions before v10 will stop receiving updates, including compatibility and bug fixes, after April 4, 2023.
+Learn about the latest version, v10.7.0, in the Maps SDK documentation.

 The Mapbox Maps SDK for Android is a toolset for displaying maps inside of your Android application.